-The world is your oyster in terms of suggested themes and subjects if they reflect the disciplines and membership base articulated above.
+The world is your oyster in terms of suggested themes and subjects as long as they reflect the disciplines and membership base articulated above.
 You should never assume that readers will be entirely familiar with your topic, so anything you can do to offer definitions, explanations, examples and context would be welcome.
-You should always hyperlink to suggested reading and alternative resources to enable readers to explore your article further.
+You should always link to suggested reading and alternative resources to enable readers to explore your article further.